256J.38 Correction of overpayments and underpayments.

 Subd.
 3. Recovering overpayments from former participants.
 A county agency must initiate efforts to recover overpayments paid to a former participant.
 Adults and minor caregivers of an assistance unit at the time an overpayment occurs, whether receiving assistance or not, are jointly and individually liable for repayment of the overpayment.
 The county agency must request repayment from the former participants.
 When an agreement for repayment is not completed within six months of the date of discovery or when there is a default on an agreement for repayment after six months, the county agency must initiate recovery consistent with chapter 270A, or section 541.05.
 When a person has been convicted of fraud under section 256.98, recovery must be sought regardless of the amount of overpayment.
 When an overpayment is less than $35, and is not the result of a fraud conviction under section 256.98, the county agency must not seek recovery under this subdivision.
 The county agency must retain information about all overpayments regardless of the amount.
 When an adult or minor caregiver reapplies for assistance, the overpayment must be recouped under subdivision 4.

 Subd.
 4. Recouping overpayments from participants.
 A participant may voluntarily repay, in part or in full, an overpayment even if assistance is reduced under this subdivision, until the total amount of the overpayment is repaid.
-When an overpayment occurs due to fraud, the county agency must recover ten percent of the transitional standard or the amount of the monthly assistance payment, whichever is less.
-When a nonfraud overpayment occurs, the county agency must recover three percent of the transitional standard or the amount of the monthly assistance payment, whichever is less.
+When an overpayment occurs due to fraud, the county agency must recover ten percent of the applicable standard or the amount of the monthly assistance payment, whichever is less.
+When a nonfraud overpayment occurs, the county agency must recover three percent of the MFIP standard of need or the amount of the monthly assistance payment, whichever is less.

 Subd.
 5. Recovering automatic teller machine errors.
 For recipients receiving benefits via electronic benefit transfer, if the overpayment is a result of an ATM dispensing funds in error to the recipient, the agency may recover the ATM error by immediately withdrawing funds from the recipient's electronic benefit transfer account, up to the amount of the error.